EthanThatOneKid/api.ethandavidson.com/docs/IDEAS.md

 This endpoint returns an rss feed of content type 'application/rss+xml'.
 Sub paths can return the data of the feed in JSON.

+## Blogposts Endpoint

+This endpoint will manage all of the needed services for responding with quick blog data.